FFXIVPocketGuide/DevFFXIVPocketGuide/_posts/shb/2020-02-08-5-holminster-switch.md

         title: The Path of Light
         type: regular
       - notes:
-          - The boss will move to the center
+          - note: "The boss will move to the center"
-          - >-
-            Orbs will spawn and after a short time multiple column AoEs shoot out from each orb.
+          - note: "Orbs will spawn and after a short time multiple column AoEs shoot out from each orb."
         roles:
           - Everyone
         tags: